Alexender-Ye/semi_supervised_learning/README.md

 ### List of Models

 1. **MLP_VIME.h5**: Original model enhanced by VIME.
-2. **MLP_pseudo**: Original model enhanced by Pseudl-label semi-supervised learning.
+2. **MLP_pseudo.h5**: Original model enhanced by Pseudl-label semi-supervised learning.
 3. **MLP.h5**: The original model that serves as a baseline in this work.
 4. **mean_teacher_best_model.h5**: Original model enhanced by mean-teacher.
 5. **GAN.h5**: Original model enhanced by conditional GAN.